-B: Information Governance B 1 An OH Service must Maintain adequate occupational health clinical records Standard Explanation Examples of evidence Applicability B1.1 An OH service must Services need to demonstrate that they ensure all the clinical A system of clinical audit or peer review of health Mandatory for clinical records performed within the last year: ensure that records are written / recorded in line with NMC/GMC/FOM all OH services, guidance by undertaking record keeping audits. occupational health A documented process including inclinical records, The audit should assess the standard of record keeping, house OH Template / criteria used specific to record keeping. wherever held, are including but not limited to: that entries are legible and services.
-The audit cycle maintained to documented in such a manner that they cannot be erased, Action taken / report standards which meet are dated and signed or otherwise identified with the name It applies to both written and electronic notes. legal and regulatory of the author, not inclusive of abbreviations, jargon and For SHP's, a peer should conduct the audit ideally compliance and speculation. once a year (or more frequently if it is your desired This needs to include all clinicians and be proportional to the professional practice number of records created, i.e. the audit should cover a approach). recommendations representative sample size of occupational health clinical records / reflect the size and type of service e.g. single or multi-site structure.
+B: Information Governance B 1 An OH Service must Maintain adequate occupational health clinical records Standard Explanation Examples of evidence Applicability B1.1 An OH service must ensure that occupational health clinical records, wherever held, are maintained to standards which meet legal and regulatory compliance and professional practice recommendations Services need to demonstrate that they ensure all the clinical records are written / recorded in line with NMC/GMC/FOM guidance by undertaking record keeping audits.
+The audit should assess the standard of record keeping, including but not limited to: that entries are legible and documented in such a manner that they cannot be erased, are dated and signed or otherwise identified with the name of the author, not inclusive of abbreviations, jargon and speculation.
+This needs to include all clinicians and be proportional to the number of records created, i.e. the audit should cover a representative sample size of occupational health clinical records / reflect the size and type of service e.g. single or multi-site structure.
 The audit approach might be a monthly audit of records (e.g. 10 per month) or six monthly with a larger sample size (e.g. 50-100).
 A definition of clinical records is contained in the FOM Ethics Guide.
+A system of clinical audit or peer review of health clinical records performed within the last year: A documented process Template / criteria used specific to record keeping.
+The audit cycle Action taken / report It applies to both written and electronic notes.
+For SHP's, a peer should conduct the audit ideally once a year (or more frequently if it is your desired approach).
+Mandatory for all OH services, including in- house OH services.